 Obtaining shares may come with an additional cost (brokerage fees, commission, interest payments in cases of leverage buying etc.) depending on the terms and conditions of the market but more specifically, on the company or broker offering access to the shares.

-Once you purchase your stake in the company, you will naturally, even if you don’t have a controlling say in how the company is operated, take a keen interest in the company’s activities as everything it does within its operations or outside ops for that matter will have an impact on its valuation, and therefore, the price of the share you own.
+Once you purchase your stake in the company, you will naturally, even if you don’t have a controlling say in how the company is operated, take a keen interest in the company’s activities.

-Naturally, investors follow the age-long rule of common sense and buy when the price is low.
+Naturally, investors follow the age-long rule of common sense: buy when the price is low.
 If you missed the IPO and the price dips, you can always get in at a good (low) price.
 The stock market runs like a rollercoaster – you just need the right time to hop on!

 “Unless a company goes belly-up, a share-stock price that is going down is actually going up – in the long run.”